 The board surface finish prevents pads from oxidizing.
 It also enhances better ability to solder and increases conductivity.
 Currently, we have different types of surface finish that can be applied to a board during manufacturing.

-Think about board surface finish as trying to travel to a destination that has several ways of getting to the target.
-You can decide to fly a private jet and have the full comfort in the air world.
-Fly a commercial plane, follow public transport systems like train or bus, drive your average car or go the luxury car route.
+Think about board surface finish as traveling to a destination with several ways of getting to the target.
+You can decide to fly a private jet and have total comfort in the air world.
+Fly a commercial plane, follow public transport systems like a train or bus, drive your average car, or go the luxury car route.
 Depending on the form of transportation used at the end, one will still get to the destination but at different states of time and comfort.

-A PCB board using a standard HASL Lead-Free surface finish that cost around $20 may require about a 20-30 dollar above the ordinary cost.
+A PCB board using a standard HASL Lead-Free surface finish that cost around $20 may require about a 20-30 dollar above the typical cost.

 In the end, it all boils down to the product requirement.
-HASL is the least expensive finish; however, HASL does not produce PCB’s that are flat enough for the assembly of modern BGA, CSP and MLF packages.
+HASL is a minor expensive finish; however, HASL does not produce flat PCBs for the assembly of modern BGA, CSP, and MLF packages.

-During the process of manufacturing, the points highlighted above would help in saving cost and improve manufacturing lead-time.
+During the manufacturing process, the points highlighted above would help save cost and improve manufacturing lead-time.

+PCB Assembly cost.
 At times, you might decide to go for a printed circuit board assembly from the supplier.
 How should you go about it?
-The next chapter highlights some smart ways you can employ to reduce the Bill Of Materials (BOM) of a PCB get fitted onto a board.
-PCB Assembly cost.
+The next chapter highlights some clever ways you can employ to reduce the Bill Of Materials (BOM) of a PCB to get fitted onto aboard.

 Smart Ways to Reduce PCB Assembly Cost

-Bill Of Materials (BOM) of a PCB get fitted onto a board.
+Bill Of Materials (BOM) of a PCB gets fitted onto aboard.
 PCB Assembly involves auto-populating a printed circuit board with its needed components and parts.
+This will make it easy for a pick and place machine to easily pick and place the details on the PCB (PCB Assembly is usually costly when ordered for small batches compared to large sets.
 SMT).
-This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly is usually costly when ordered for small batches as compared to large batches.
 Board assemblies get drastic price changes during large volume production of boards.

-A single board assembly can go as high as $300 depending on the board parts while 100s of the same order might be around $450.
-So, should you choose to go the SMT).
+A single board assembly can go as high as $300 depending on the board parts, while 100s of the same order might be around $450.
 This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly way, don’t do small units like five or ten; make it range between hundreds and thousands.
+So, should you choose to go to the SMT)?

 Smaller device sizes during PCB manufacturing might save the production cost

+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly.
 But they add more complexity during the SMT).
-This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly.
-When a board is too small, it will make components to be all packed together making it harder to assemble the parts on the board.
+When a board is too small, it will make details all packed together, making it harder to assemble the parts on the board.

-Smaller Board Size might reduce the PCB manufacturing cost, but it could make the board design quite complicated.
-Such complication would end up increasing the value of assembly because of the required precision equipment needed during assembly.
+Smaller Board Sizes might reduce the PCB manufacturing cost, but it could make the board design quite complicated.
+Such complications would increase the value of assembly because of the required precision equipment needed during assembly.

 The placement of polarized components is similarly a vital consideration.
-Placement should only feature two-orientation (maximum) for the assembly machine to lessen the time spent on attaching components onto a board.
-Improper documentation of the BOM (Bill of Materials) can also result in extra cost due to misinterpretation.
+The post should only feature two-orientation (maximum) for the assembly machine to lessen the time spent on attaching components aboard.
+Improper documentation of the BOM (Bill of Materials) can also incur extra costs due to misinterpretation.

-For example, most components on a SMT).
-This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly are fitted to the top side of the board.
+For example, most components on an SMT).
+This will make it easy for a pick-and-place machine to easily pick and place the details on the PCB (PCB assembly is fitted to the board’s top side.
 But there are cases where some parts get mounted to the bottom side.
-If BOM does not state the side a component goes to, the simple error could make an element to be attached to a wrong side.
+If BOM does not state the side a component goes to, the simple error could make an element to be attached to the wrong side.
 This act could result in additional costs of reworking.

 Reliance on a PCB assembler could also cut down the cost of productions as the production of PCBs will be priced for large-scale production.
 But then, if you are limited to individual supply, it is best to have multiple component sources.
 With various sources, one gets better cost leverage and availability.